alinahid477/jmeter-tests/README.md

 - `cd java-app/mongotest`
 - edit [k8s/deployment.yaml](java-app/mongotest/k8s/deployment.yaml) and update the envrionment variables (MONGO_CONNECTION_URI, MONGO_DB_NAME, MONGO_COLLECTION_NAME)
 - `kubectl create -f k8s/deployment.yaml`.
-This will create namespace (called javaapp-test), deploy pod using deployment called mongotest_app and ClusterIP type service called mongotest_app (exposing port 80 maping to 8080 on the pod)
+This will create namespace (called javaapp-test), deploy pod using deployment called mongotest_app using image quay.io/rh-ee-anahid/mongotest:1.0.0 (see Dockerfile.prod in [java-app](java-app/mongotest/) project to see how this image is created) and ClusterIP type service called mongotest_app (exposing port 80 maping to 8080 on the pod)
 - users can port-forward or create route to expose the service to browse the url http://[service-address]/test/mongo